data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-6b-express-mongodb-datastore.md

  - express.js
  - twitter-bootstrap
  - mongodb
+ - homebrew
 series: node-js-for-rails-developers
 subtitle: "Part 6b: MongoDB Datastore"
 ---

 > This post is part of a [series](/series/{{ page.series }}) for *Rails* developers who want to get started with *Node.js*.
-  After [enabling basic navigation](/process-documentation/2016/04/09/node-for-rails-developers-part-5-express-views/), it's time to enable database functionality.
+  After [enabling basic navigation](/reference-docs/2016/04/09/node-for-rails-developers-part-5-express-views/), it's time to enable database functionality.
   This post describes the process of connecting the application to a *MongoDB* datastore.

 <hr>